 Rush Enterprises: 1Q Earnings Snapshot

-NEW BRAUNFELS, Texas (AP) _ Rush Enterprises Inc. (RUSHA) on Wednesday reported first-quarter earnings of $37.1 million.
+NEW BRAUNFELS, Texas (AP) _ Rush Enterprises Inc. (RUSHB) on Wednesday reported first-quarter profit of $37.1 million.

-The New Braunfels, Texas-based company said it had net income of 98 cents per share.
+On a per-share basis, the New Braunfels, Texas-based company said it had profit of 98 cents.

-The commercial vehicle dealership operator posted revenue of $1.35 billion in the period.
+The commercial vehicle retailer posted revenue of $1.35 billion in the period.

-Rush Enterprises shares have climbed 31 percent since the beginning of the year.
-In the final minutes of trading on Wednesday, shares hit $45.18, a climb of 10 percent in the last 12 months.
+Rush Enterprises shares have increased 28 percent since the beginning of the year.
+The stock has risen 11 percent in the last 12 months.

 View Comments